 Fast forward to the early years of our marriage.
 Multiple times I remember our checks, paper work of various kinds, and on multiple occasions, coming to us with his name as Harry B. Estes II, Henry B. Esteves, Henry B. Estee II, Henry B. Estees and probably a few others that I don’t recall now about forty years later.

 But there was one error I do remember after he completed his dissertation.
 My husband was teaching in a small junior college in Newton, Mississippi.
 He had carefully sent his dissertation on a floppy disc to his sister.
-His sister was a secretary and gladly helped him by typing all of the information on paper to be sent for his dissertation defense before his board of educators.
+His sister was a legal secretary and gladly helped him by typing all of the information on paper to be sent for his dissertation defense before his board of educators.

 Well two days before it was due, we called the shipping company to track the book form of his dissertation.
 Much to his horror it had been sent to Newton, Massachusetts!
 Since he had classes to teach, I flew home and his sister printed another dissertation from the floppy disc.
 I made it back just in time for us to drive to the school to hand it in the next day.